Record Keeping: How long must records be retained for: Income Tax and Capital Gains Tax: Person carrying on a trade, profession or business

 - the sixth anniversary of the end of the period, where the return is for a period that is not a tax year.
 For example, the records for a return for the period 6 April to 9 July 2010 must be kept until 9 July 2016

-- the completion of an enquiry into the return.
-For example if an enquiry into a return for the year ended 5 April 2009 was closed on 24 September 2016 the records for the year must be kept until at least that date, and
+- the completion of an enquiry into the matters to which the records relate.
+For example if an enquiry into a return for the year ended 5 April 2009 was closed by way of a final closure notice on 24 September 2016 the records for the year must be kept until at least that date, and

 If the records relate to the acquisition or improvement of a capital asset, see CH14650.